turbot/tailpipe-plugin-apache/docs/tables/apache_access_log/index.md

 - `%b` - Size of response in bytes
 - `%{Referer}i` - Referer header
 - `%{User-agent}i` - User-Agent header

+If your logs use a different format, you can specify a custom format as shown in the [example](https://hub.tailpipe.io/plugins/turbot/apache/tables/apache_access_log#collect-logs-with-custom-log-format) configurations below.

 ## Configure